Your patients deserve next-generation pregnancy care.

 Encompass is a screening test, not a diagnostic.
 It evaluates gene expression levels in the maternal blood, which is a mixture of maternal, fetal and placental origin, to predict the chance for preeclampsia.

-The test isolates RNA from the maternal blood, from which libraries are created and analyzed by next generation sequencing and analyzed using Mirvie’s proprietary bioinformatics pipeline.
+The test isolates RNA from the maternal blood, from which libraries are created, sequenced and analyzed using Mirvie’s proprietary bioinformatics pipeline.

 High-risk results indicate there is an increased risk of developing preeclampsia in this pregnancy.